 - Oil: this is an oil based cake (no butter) that keeps the cake super moist, soft and fluffy, overall lighter in texture.
 Butter based cakes tend to harden a lot in the fridge, with oil we won’t have this issue.
 Use no flavour vegetable oil

 - Sugar: I am using a combination of granulated white and brown sugar.
 I absolutely love the brown sugar deep molasses flavour and regularly use it in autumn theme recipes.
 If you want to learn about the different types of sugar and how to use them in baking, please read my article in here

 - Egg: Room temperature as always

-- Flour: I am using pasty flour but AP works too, they are so called “soft flour” which are low on protein resulting in delicate, tender texture.
+- Flour: I am using pasty flour in this Carrot Mousse cake recipe but AP works too, they are so called “soft flour” which are low on protein resulting in delicate, tender texture.
 If you want to be a Pro when it comes to deciding what type of flour to use in your baking, please read my article in here

 - Baking powder + Baking soda: Makes the cake tender and helps the rise